-After a year and a half at the Orama Bible College on Great Barrier Island NZ ’86/’87, Jules went fulltime in music ministry in 1988 with a busy schedule of concerts, services and worship seminars.
+After a two years at the Orama Bible College on Great Barrier Island NZ ’86/’87, Jules went fulltime in music ministry in 1988 with a busy schedule of concerts, services and worship seminars.
 During this time he recorded three more albums: REVELATION (1991, Gold status 1996), HOMECOMING (1992, recorded in South Africa, Gold in 2000), and THE FISHERMAN (1994), as well as completing a World Tour, visiting 8 countries with his wife and 3 kids in 1992.

 He is the author of two volumes of poetry and the ‘High Praise’ Worship Manual written for the Elkanah School of Music Ministry, which Jules founded.
 This school was held annually at Orama on Great Barrier Island, New Zealand 1995-98 and 2001.
 And in 2000, 2002 and 2004 at En Hakkore Christian Community near Ranfurly in the South Island of NZ.
 Part of the vision for the school was to provide an opportunity for Christian musicians and songwriters to contribute to or have an involvement with recording projects.
 Since the school began, Jules has released two kid’s albums, and and a worship album AMAZING SACRIFICE now out of print.
 Students on the Worship School contributed to all 3 projects.